Tips for happy living sent FREE to your inbox

 You can also help ensure you are using a safe and legal online pharmacy by checking the pharmacy’s license in the state’s board of pharmacy license database by using the location tool on the FDA’s BeSafeRx website.
 If your online pharmacy is not listed, don’t use that pharmacy.

-Don’t Skip or Stop Medications
+Don’t Skip or Stop Medications to Save Money

 Don’t try to save on medication costs by skipping doses or stopping the medication.
 Doing so could worsen your health or the condition you are being treated for.